 Our analysis has several strengths.
 We used a Markov model, and thus were able to capture clinical consequences, including ulcer recurrence, nonadherence, and the use of various ranges of compression over time.
-The probability of ulcer recurrence and nonadherence included in our model was based on the largest and longest RCT conducted to date on the prevention of leg ulcer recurrence.
-We used Ontario-specific costing data.
+The probability of ulcer recurrence and nonadherence included in our model was based on the largest and longest RCT conducted to date on the prevention of leg ulcer recurrence.27 We used Ontario-specific costing data.

 Our model also has several limitations.
 We assumed that adherence to compression stockings would occur at a constant rate.
-However, studies from our clinical review, including Nelson et al, reported mean adherence over the entire follow-up period without including data on patterns of nonadherence.
+However, studies from our clinical review, ^{25,26,31} including Nelson et al, 27 reported mean adherence over the entire follow-up period without including data on patterns of nonadherence.
 Actual nonadherence rates may fluctuate over time.
+In some people, adherence may be related to the ease with which stockings can be put on and removed.
+We assumed that people (with or without the help of a caregiver) could put on and remove their stockings.
+In reality, some people may require assistance through equipment (i.e., doffing and donning aids) or health care providers (e.g., through home care).
+While providing such supports could result in additional costs, these additional costs may be offset through increased adherence to stockings.

 Additionally, we assumed that people who do not adhere with their initially prescribed treatment would switch to and stay on lower pressure stockings.
-We base this assumption on Nelson et al, the primary RCT used in our analysis.
+We base this assumption on Nelson et al,27 the primary RCT used in our analysis.
 Nelson and colleagues reported that a very small proportion of patients (2.7% over 5 years) did not adhere to any stockings, while a large proportion (35% over five years) switched to lower pressure stockings and adhered to the new protocol.
 We recognize that RCTs are usually well-controlled studies that may not reflect real-world practice settings and that real-world rates of nonadherence may be higher than assumed in our model.
 However, we used RCT nonadherence rates obtained from the same source and population as our recurrence rate estimates.
 Nonadherence was validated by the nurses and physicians involved in the trial.
 In addition, we conducted a scenario analysis showing the impact of nonadherent patients not using any stockings (as opposed to switching to lower stockings).
 In this scenario, compression stockings remained cost-effective with an ICER of \$24,750 per QALY.